-PDO communication enables simultaneous operation of up to 4 independent PDO channels per transmission direction (RxPDO, TxPDO), each of which can transmit 1 PDO with up to 24 communication parameters.
-Channel 4 is reserved for safety communication, while the remaining PDO channels are freely configurable.
+PDO communication enables simultaneous operation of up to 4 independent PDO channels per transmission direction (RxPDO, TxPDO), each of which can transmit 1 PDO with up to 6 communication parameters.
+The assignment of the parameters to the PDO channels is freely configurable.